If new to Leica, one might get confused about the M and the R and the D and the C and the S letters:

 The Leica M Monochrom in silver chrome (as of May 2014).
 This 18MP black and white only camera was originally released in 2012 in black, and in May 2014 in silver chrome finish as well.

 Me with an elated expression holding the Leica Hermes speical edition bag (announced in Berlin, May 2012) with the Leica M9 Hermes inside and the three lenses (50/0.95, 50/1.4 and 28/2.0).
 Next to me the proud owner who acutally uses the kit every day.
 Perth, Australia, November 2012

 The older Leica M was with screw-thread and not the M bayonet lens mount.
 Thoses are some times referred to as V lenses.
-In any case, these still exist as second-hand on the market, and will fit any screw-thread Leica camera, and also (via an adapter) any Leica M camera, including the digital rangefinders Leica M8, M8.2 and Leica M9.
+In any case, these still exist as second-hand and will fit any screw-thread Leica camera, and also (via an adapter) any Leica M camera, including the digital rangefinders Leica M8, M8.2, Leica M9 and Leica M 240.
 Everything will work, the focus, the aperture and all.
 Only you can't get the lenses 6-bit coded at the factory (as the 6-bit coding system doesn't support older lenses).

 There exist many intersting older lenses with a special look.
 See the Leica Lens Comendium for an overview.